Robotics-BUT/MPC-MAP-Student/book_src/resources/README.md

 # Readme

-These are the online resources for the MPC-MAP course.
+This documentation contains weekly assignments for the MPC-MAP course as well as the semester project assignment and a brief description of the simulating tool.

-See the semester project and assignment pages for detail information.
+Please note that the documentation is continuously updated, the final version of the assignment will be available at the beginning of the given week.
+The same applies for the semester project – the assignment will be introduced by a lecturer during the semester.